alyohandrio/as/README.md

 ## Evaluation
 To get predictions for desired audios, put them in `test_audios` folder and run `python test.py`.
 Paths to the audios and obtained score will be printed to standard output.

+## Dataset
+The dataset used for training is LA partition of ASVspoof 2019 Dataset.
+To download it run `download_dataset.sh` script.
+It requires your kaggle api token to be located in `~/.kaggle/kaggle.json`.

 ## Results
 test\_audios/audio\_3.flac: bonafide prob: 0.03712696582078934
 test\_audios/audio\_1.flac: bonafide prob: 0.03034604713320732